Anassidr/go-microservices/go-microservices/README.md

 - CORS: Allow calls to be made by origins other than the default origin.
 - Multipart requests
 - Gzip compression for HTTP responses (reduce data size vs a little CPU consumption)
+- Creating a gRPC server.
+Testing with grpcurl